justinclarkxyz/academic-kickstart-old-/content/slides/BPD_research.md

 ---
 title: Borderline Personality Disorder Research Project Information
-summary: From Diagnosis Towards a Developmental and Relational approach to Borderline Personality Disorder How Integrative psychotherapists work with clients with a diagnosis of Borderline Personality Disorder.
+summary: From Diagnosis Towards a Developmental and Relational approach to Borderline Personality Disorder.
+How Integrative psychotherapists work with clients with a diagnosis of Borderline Personality Disorder.
 authors: []
 tags: []
 categories: []